ashin115/Leetcode/README.md

 Welcome to my LeetCode solutions repository!
 Here you will find my solutions to various LeetCode problems along with corresponding test cases.

-#### Contents

-1. Overview
-2. Folder Structure
-3. Running the Tests
-4. Contributing

----

 ## Overview

 In this repository, you will find solutions to LeetCode problems that I have solved, along with detailed explanations and test cases.
 Each solution is implemented in a separate Python file and accompanied by a corresponding test case in the ﻿main.py file.
 Folder Structure
-• ﻿ Problems/: Contains all the Python files with my LeetCode solutions.
+#### • ﻿ Problems/: Contains all the Python files with my LeetCode solutions.
-• ﻿ main.py: Contains test cases to evaluate each solution.
+#### • ﻿ main.py: Contains test cases to evaluate each solution.
-• ﻿ README.md: You are reading it right now!
+#### • ﻿ README.md: You are reading it right now!
 This file provides an overview of the repository and instructions on running the tests.

----

 ## Running the Tests